Groups and partnerships

 “Cumbria is a place where consideration for the environment informs every decision making process and where the environment is managed to provide a wide range of benefits for nature, people and the economy.
 In Cumbria nature’s role within the landscape is understood and valued by all”.

-It also outlines the approach required and lists the themes on which CLNP and others need to work in order to realise this vision.
+The Partnership’s Strategy also outlines four themes on which CLNP and others need to work in order to realise this vision.

 The four key themes are: